DomPich/PahoMqttReponseClient/README.md

 * Run *mosquitto_sub -t "my/response/topic" -v* from within another terminal
 * Run *mosquitto_sub -t "my/publishing/topic" -v* from within another terminal
 * Run the *main()* Method in PahoResponseClient
 * Run *mosquitto_pub -t "my/subscription/topic" -m "Hello World"* from within another terminal.
-Now the PahoResponseClient should invode the messageArrived() method, print out that it has received a message and publish a message to the reponse topic.
+Now the PahoResponseClient should invoke the messageArrived() method, print out that it has received a message and publish a response to the reponse topic.

 Test - Environment